sul-dlss-labs/rizz/README.md

 Example: http://localhost:3000/image-server/0380_796-44.jp2/full/max/0/default

 ### Image files
-JP2 image files can be placed in the `images` directory.
-They can be referenced by using their base filename as the identifier.
+Image files can be placed in the `images` directory.
+They can be referenced by using their filename as the identifier.

 For example, `http://localhost:3000/image-server/0380_796-44.jp2/full/max/0/default` serves `images/0380_796-44.jp2`.